-532 [1.12] Development of an ATCA IPMI controller mezzanine board to be used in the ATCA standard).
+[1.12] Development of an ATCA IPMI controller mezzanine board to be used in the ATCA developments for the ATLAS Liquid Argon upgrade, standard).

-6 Glossary
+612 6 Glossary

 ATCA Advanced Telecommunications Computing Architecture (industry provided to ATLAS by the TTC, 24.95 ns.